putthidaSR/Your-Recipe-Mobile-App/README.md

 - Run: `npm install` (you only need to execute this for the first time or whenever new dependency is added)
 - Start the server: `npm start`
 - Go to your browser: `http://localhost:9000/`

+> Note: Port number and server IP address can be updated in: `./server/bin/www`

 ### Client
 ...